bournezhma/bournezhma.github.io/content/posts/hashcash.md

 {{< /code>}}

 The script above prints us the required `header` and verifies that there are `5` leading zeroes.
-After submiitting the header to the server with netcat, I received the flag.
+After submiitting the header to the server using netcat connection, I received the flag.

 `Demo`
 ![1](/powhashcash.gif)